BBC HARDtalk with Phil Gordon

 Former Special Assistant to the President on the Middle East and the Gulf Region

-- Author of numerous books and articles on international affairs for major media outlets including the New York Times, the Washington Post, Financial Times, and the Wall Street Journal
+- Author of numerous books and articles on international affairs for major media outlets including the New York Times, the Washington Post, Financial Times, and the Atlantic

-- Shares experience-driven insights on the current state of geopolitics and the U.S.’s relationship with the Middle East
+- Shares experience-driven insights on the current state of geopolitics and U.S. foreign policy all over the world: Middle East, Europe, China, and beyond

 Play Video View Fees

 Dr. Philip Gordon was the most senior official focused on the Middle East when he served as the special assistant to the president and White House coordinator for the Middle East, North Africa, and the Gulf Region.
 With an extensive track record in Washington and at the National Security Council, he worked on issues like the Iranian nuclear program, Middle East peace negotiations, the conflict in Syria, security in Iraq, the democratic transitions in Egypt and North Africa, and bilateral relations with Israel, Jordan, and Lebanon.
 Gordon has high-level White House and State Department experience and worked closely with President Barack Obama, Secretary of State John Kerry, and National Security Advisors Susan Rice and Tom Donilon.
-Called “one of the premier scholar-practitioners of his generation,” by the Council of Foreign Relations and exclusively represented by Leading Authorities, Inc. speakers bureau, Gordon shares insights on the state of geopolitics and the U.S.’s relationship with the Middle East, including the three factors causing the region’s chaos and the four things our nation should be doing about it.
+Called “one of the premier scholar-practitioners of his generation,” by the Council of Foreign Relations and exclusively represented by Leading Authorities speakers bureau, Gordon shares insights on the state of geopolitics and U.S. foreign policy.
+His new book, Losing the Long Game is a riveting insider’s perspective on the challenges of U.S. intervention in the Middle East.

 Teaching, Writing, and Awards.
 Gordon has published numerous books and articles on international affairs, including his latest book, Losing the Long Game: The False Promise of Regime Change in the Middle East, which looks at U.S. policy in the region since the 1950s.
-A regular contributor to major newspapers, journals, and magazines, he has been featured in the New York Times, the Washington Post, Financial Times, the Wall Street Journal, Time, Newsweek, International Herald Tribune, Los Angeles Times, Boston Globe, Le Monde, Foreign Affairs, the New Republic, International Security, and the Washington Quarterly.
+A regular contributor to major newspapers, journals, and magazines, he has been featured in the New York Times, the Washington Post, Financial Times, the Atlantic, the Wall Street Journal, Politico, Foreign Policy, Foreign Affairs, and many other publications.

 He has held research and teaching positions at universities in the United States and Europe, including the Johns Hopkins School of Advanced International Studies (Washington, DC), the Institut d’Etudes Politiques (Paris), INSEAD (Fontainebleau), the Deutsche Gesellschaft für Auswärtige Politik (Bonn), and RAND (Santa Monica).
-Gordon has won a number of scholarships and prizes for his work and is proficient in French, Italian, and German and reads Spanish.
+Gordon has won a number of scholarships and prizes for his work and speaks French, Italian, German, and Spanish.

 The State of the Middle East.
 The most senior White House official focused on the Middle East, Phil Gordon is a phenomenal and forward-thinking speaker on the state of the Middle East and the United States’ relationship with the region.
 He explores the three factors causing chaos (the disintegration of the state systems, the Shia/Sunni split, and the Sunni/Sunni split) and the challenges facing Iraq, Libya, Syria, Israel, and Palestine.
 Believing that if we’ve learned anything in the past, it’s that we can’t just hope for the best, he offers the four things we should be doing in the region, and what we can learn from looking to Tunisia as a model nation state.
 He also explores how instability in the region affects our nation’s interests and what businesses should know moving forward.